Arrosticini

-Arrosticini (rustelle or arrustelle in the local dialects; also known as spiedini or spiducci) is a class of traditional dishes of skewered grilled meat characteristic of Abruzzo cuisine.
+Arrosticini is a class of traditional dishes of skewered grilled meat characteristic of Abruzzo cuisine.
 They are typically made from mutton or lamb cut in chunks and pierced by a skewer.
-Arrosticini cooked on a brazier with a typically elongated shape, called furnacella, which resembles a gutter.
+Arrosticini are cooked on a brazier with a typically elongated shape, called furnacella, which resembles a gutter.
 It is listed as a prodotto agroalimentare tradizionale (PAT) by the Italian Ministry of Agricultural, Food and Forestry Policies.